Post

 Summary

-This article provides a detailed record of using GitHub Actions to develop a complete iOS CI/CD process.
-The next article will focus on optimizing the user experience (engineers/PMs/designers), enhancing Slack notifications, and using Google Apps Script Web App to integrate with GitHub Actions to create a free and easy-to-use cross-team packaging platform tool.
+This article documents the complete iOS CI/CD process using GitHub Actions.
+The next article will optimize the user experience (engineers/PMs/designers) by enhancing Slack notifications and using Google Apps Script Web App to connect GitHub Actions to create a free and easy-to-use cross-team packaging platform tool.

 If you have any questions or suggestions, feel free to contact me.